This post may contain affiliate links. Read our disclosure policy

 I had placed two eggs here and one of them exploded while the other was fine.
 They weren’t finished cooking but I had noticed a strange smell, so I went to check what was happening in the air fryer.
 And there it was!
 YES your air fried boiled eggs can certainly explode!
 The exact cause isn’t known, but it could be because of air pockets that had expanded due to the heat.

-My hope with this guide is to prevent any explosions from happening to you too!
+My hope with this guide is to prevent any explosions from happening to you too - and the lesson learned here is that it’s not the machine’s fault - it’s probably yours!

 Why Is there a green ring around my egg yolk?